 Since ONC’s interoperability goals explicitly listed the use of APIs for promoting patient data access, let us dedicate a chapter to this topic.

-Interoperability is easier to achieve if an entity’s solutions have public or open APIs.
 These sets of procedures and functions facilitate the development of applications that access data or features of another app or operating service.
 Put simply, using an API in healthcare is about enabling information systems to communicate and exchange healthcare data.

 Healthcare app developers can take advantage of open APIs for the development of solutions that seamlessly connect and access the data of major EHR vendors.
 These APIs generally work as follows: